anveshane/rgveda-ft/README.md

 uv sync
 ```

-This will install all dependencies defined in `pyproject.toml`.
+This will install all dependencies defined in `pyproject.toml`, including PyTorch with CUDA 11.8 support for GPU acceleration.

+**Note:** The project is configured to automatically install the CUDA-enabled version of PyTorch.
+The configuration in `pyproject.toml` specifies:
+- PyTorch CUDA 11.8 index for GPU support
+- Automatic installation of `torch`, `torchvision`, and `torchaudio` with CUDA capabilities

+If you need a different CUDA version, modify the `[[tool.uv.index]]` section in `pyproject.toml`.

 ### 3. Authenticate with HuggingFace